Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: METHODOLOGY

 where $\odot$ is the element-wise product operation. $\overline{m}$ denotes the inverse of GT mask. $f(\cdot)$ is the CLIP Image Encoder.
 Then they are stored in the visual feature bank separately.

 During inference, the query image is encoded by the same image encoder as $Q$.
 We compare $Q$ with the visual feature bank to obtain foreground and background scores map respectively:

-where $ij$ is the feature index in the visual feature bank.
+where $ij$ is the feature index in the visual feature bank, and $<\cdot>$ denotes the cosine similarity.
 In practice, we use two layers of intermediate features as memories to obtain two score maps for each query image and then average the two score maps to obtain the final score map ${V}^{f}$ and ${V}^{b}$.